riogu/fumo-lib/README.md

 this is x: 123
 failed, type: Rectangle
 false
-a // this is the user input given error message: scanf failed. had nothing.
+please input a value for position.x: ads error message: scanf failed. didnt recieve a number. had nothing.

 ╰─ ❯❯ gcc main.c -o a && ./a
 this is x: 123
 failed, type: Rectangle
 false
-213123 // this is the user input given
+please input a value for position.x:
+213123
 _Ok: stored position.x as: 213123.
 had nothing.